micmejia/bible-dump/NKJV/Matthew/Matt 25.md

 I was a stranger and you did not take Me in, naked and you did not clothe Me, sick and in prison and you did not visit Me.'

 ###### 44
-"Then they also will answer [^d]Him, saying, 'Lord, when did we see You hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to You?'
+"Then they also will answer Him, saying, 'Lord, when did we see You hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to You?'

 ###### 45
 Then He will answer them, saying, 'Assuredly, I say to you, inasmuch as you did not do _it_ to one of the least of these, you did not do _it_ to Me.'